Aynelgul/finalproject/finalproject/DESIGN.md

 ### User Class
 An important class that I will be using, is for the users.
 Every user has a login (email address) and a password (stored in Firebase).

+### Travel Item Class
+A class that will contain the name of the country, name of the city, date (and travel buddy/buddies?).

+### (potential) Tip Class
+A class that consist of what kind of tip is is, what the name is (and city/country).
+It will also contain a discription.

 ## (Advanced) Sketches
 ![](Doc/Prototype1.png)